Skip to content

 1. Plan and create your content with repurposing in mind.
 Then you can easily segment and share different versions of that content to different audiences on different channels.

-2. Don’t be scared to go back in the archives and give forgotten content a new lease of life.
+2. Don’t be scared to go back into the archives and give forgotten content a new lease of life.

 3. Know what works best on your channels - research what gets good engagement.

-4. Look to others in your industry who have mastered a particular format; emulate them while putting your own unique spin on it.
+4. Look to others in your industry who have mastered a particular format; emulate them while adding your own unique spin.

 5. Join forums, communities and platforms like Quora or Reddit to spread awareness.